 Have you ever felt that your computer has somewhat slowed down?
-There are many reason why your computer would start slowing down, so it’s really hard to pinpoint what’s the actual problem.
+There are many reasons why your computer would start slowing down, so it’s tough to pinpoint what’s the actual problem.

 - Close all your applications.
 Sometimes applications eat too much RAM when they’ve been open for so long or if there’s a lot of them open, causing your computer to slow down.
-You can try saving anything you’re currently doing and just close down all the open applications, freeing some RAM, then you can open up whichever application you were busy with and see if it speeds up.
+You can try saving anything you’re currently doing and close down all the open applications, freeing some RAM, then you can open up whichever application you were busy with and see if it speeds up.

 - Lower your settings.
 For gamers out there, try to lower the settings of your games.
 A higher setting eats too much RAM and might be the cause of your game slowing down.

 Finally take time to note which applications tend to use more RAM than others.
 You can see which ones via the Task Manager in Windows, or something similar for the other OS options.
-If you do this you can decide which applications you can have open at a time to avoid them using up too much RAM.
-For Windows you can also try using an external device and dedicate it to ReadyBoost to increase the cache your computer is using.
-As long as you take note of the computer’s RAM you won’t need to worry too much.
+If you do this, you can decide which applications you can have open at a time to avoid them using up too much RAM.
+For Windows, you can also try using an external device and dedicate it to ReadyBoost to increase the cache your computer is using.
+As long as you take note of the computer’s RAM, you won’t need to worry too much.